ratify-project/ratify/docs/developer/README.md

     └── SIGNATURE
 ```

-There could be a tree of references that needs to be traversed and verified before verifying a reference artifact.
+There could be a tree of references that needs to be traversed and verified when verifying a reference artifact.
 Verification of nested references creates a recursive process of verification within the workflow.
 The final verification result should include the results of each and every verifier that is invoked as part of nested verification.

 ### Sample Data Flow for executor